-Zone X-10 covers a large geographic area.
-The terrain can be very steep and rugged and vegetation can be extremely dense.
-As you should do in all remote areas, hunters are urged to bring a shovel, a good spare tire, extra water, etc. Use care with any off-road vehicle and check with the BLM or USFS for rules and regulations regarding vehicle and travel restrictions in the area.
-Horses can be useful in some portions of X-10.
+Zone X-4 covers a large geographic area.
+The terrain can be very steep and rugged, and vegetation can be extremely dense.
+As you should do in all remote areas, hunters are urged to bring a shovel, a good spare tire, extra water, etc. Use care when operating any vehicle off-road and check with the BLM or USFS for rules and regulations regarding vehicle and travel restrictions in the area.
+Horses can be useful in some portions of X-4.
 However, remember that it may be necessary to carry supplemental horse feed into the backcountry.
 Contact the local USFS and/or BLM office for more information regarding forage conditions for livestock.